This article, which is long by necessity, explains how to harness Newcreate at work and in your everyday life.

 Non-professional projects may not require this work.

 A pretotype (pre-prototype) is a drawing, three dimensional model, role play, simulation, storyboard or other device that enables the project team to bring the concept into the physical world, even if it’s in a very crude form.
-This is an essential part of the create-the-new process.
+This is an essential part of the Now-to-New process.
 The concept can now be shared with others, both inside and outside the enterprise.
 Their feedback will enable the team to enhance and refine the embryonic creation as it progresses through the various development cycles.

 Newcreate Project Path — Materialisation